GandALFsymposium/2025/index.md

 # Publication

-The proceedings for Gandalf25 have been published as
+This year's proceedings have been published as
 [EPTCS 428](https://cgi.cse.unsw.edu.au/~eptcs/content.cgi?GandALF25#EPTCS428.1).
-They may also be accessed as one single pdf [here](https://cgi.cse.unsw.edu.au/~eptcs/Published/GandALF25/Proceedings.pdf)
+They may also be accessed as one single pdf [here](https://cgi.cse.unsw.edu.au/~eptcs/Published/GandALF25/Proceedings.pdf).

 # Invited speakers